 ABOUT THE EXHIBITION

-Opening the season, the Contemporary Art Center’s annual open call exhibition presents the work of 29 regional artists.
+Opening the season—the Contemporary Arts Center’s 5th annual Open Call Exhibition presents the work of 30 regional artists.

 This exhibition is organized by the Contemporary Arts Center, New Orleans, and curated by Allison M. Glenn.
 Support for this exhibition is provided by the Azby Fund, Sydney & Walda Besthoff, The Helis Foundation, the Welch Family Foundation and the Visual Arts Exhibition Fund.